 There are two main situations.
 The occurrence of these situations is anecdotal and very rare, but they are the reason why traveling after your surgery must follow certain conditions:

-1.- Thrombus formation.
-Thrombus formation can occur in the legs, arms, abdomen and lungs.
-It is a rare complication after surgery, and one of the main causes of immobilization.
-That is why, in certain cases, traveling must be done with certain requirements.
+1.- Blood clot formation.
+Blood clot formation can occur in the legs, arms, abdomen and lungs.
+It is a rare complication after surgery and one of the main causes of immobilization.
+That is why, in certain cases, travel must be carried out with certain requirements.

 2.- Complications while away.
-The presence of complications, such as infections or bleeding, are very rare today.
+Complications such as infections or bleeding are very rare nowadays.
 These can occur up to the 6th week after surgery (after this time it is almost impossible for them to occur) and, in all cases, they can be treated and cured.
-Sometimes returning to your city of residence takes you away from the care of your clinic or the team that performed the surgery.
-But you should not worry, most of these can be treated with telephone instructions or calls from us, in more rare cases, we will ask you to go to a health professional in your area, with whom we will be in contact or return to us .
+Sometimes, returning to your city of residence takes you away from the care of your clinic or the team that performed the surgery.
+But you should not worry, most of these can be treated with telephone instructions or calls from us.
+In rarer cases, we will ask you to go to a health professional in your area, with whom we will be in contact or to return to us.

-In any case, traveling after your surgery requires that you do the following:
+In any case, traveling after your surgery requires you to do the following:

-A.- It is recommended to stretch your legs during the trip, if it is not possible due to space, try to stretch them only every 30 minutes.
-Do not always keep them shrunken in the same position.
+A.- It is recommended to stretch your legs during the trip.
+If this is not possible due to space, try to stretch them only every 30 minutes.
+Do not keep them always bent in the same position.

-B.- You must continue consuming your liquids.
-Remember with a tablespoon or 10 ml with a syringe every 2-3 min.
+B.- You should continue drinking your liquids.
+Remember, with a tablespoon or 10 ml with a syringe every 2-3 minutes.

 C.- It is not strictly necessary, but the use of compression stockings can be helpful.
 You can buy compression stockings before your surgery in a store such as Amazon or Mercado Libre.

-If it is possible to travel by car in the first days after discharge, many patients do so without any risk.
-However, it is necessary to keep in mind that we can only do this if:
+If it is possible to travel by car during the first few days after discharge, many patients can do so without any risk.
+However, it is necessary to bear in mind that we can only do so if:

 1.- The destination is 4 hours or less away.

-2.- If you are going to travel by private car, you CANNOT travel by public bus, because the driver will not make the stops you need.
+2.- If you are going to travel in a private car, you CANNOT travel on a public bus, because the driver will not make the stops you need.

 3.- If someone from your family or friend is going to drive for you (you should not drive during that period).

-4.- Make stops every 2 hours, where you must get out of the car and take a short walk of 10-15 steps.
-You can do this while they fill up with gas or while you buy water or belight at a convenience store.
+4.- Make stops every 2 hours, where you should get out of the car and take a short walk of 10-15 steps.
+You can do this while you are getting gas or while you buy water or belight at a convenience store.

 5.- Do ALL recommendations from A to D (see above)